 How to Fast

-The fast lasts for 21 days, beginning Monday, August 12th, 2019 through Sunday, September 1st.
+The fast lasts for ten days, beginning Monday, January 20th through Wednesday, January 29th, 2020.
 As a signed-up participant, you will receive an email each morning of the fast, featuring a devotional to encourage and motivate you as you fast.

 Don't be afraid to take on this biblical challenge to draw closer to God and see Him exalt you as you humble yourself through fasting.

 If you don’t have a lot of experience fasting, this may be a challenging endeavor.
 Christians throughout the centuries have sought God through fasting and have found Him in wonderful ways as a result.
 Don’t be afraid to take on this biblical challenge to draw closer to God and see Him exalt those who humble themselves through fasting.

 American Christians are often unfamiliar with the practice even though fasting was common for Christians through the centuries and is regularly done in the international Church.
 For more information check out this FAQ for Fasting and this curated list of resources.